-I am an RTG Lovett Instructor at Rice University.
+Starting in Fall 2019 I will be an assistant professor at Bucknell University.
+This website will no longer be updated as of July 2019.
+You can find more up to date information here.
+In 2016-19 I was an RTG Lovett Instructor (postdoc) at Rice University.
 I received my PhD in 2016 at the University of Texas at Austin and my B.S. at UIUC in 2010.
 I grew up in Chicago, IL.
-These days, my main interests outside of math include cooking/baking, consuming coffee (if you couldn't guess), painting, attending concerts, reading, playing board games, various additional arts & crafts projects, and bouldering.
+These days, my main interests outside of math include cooking/baking, painting, attending concerts, reading, playing board games, various additional arts & crafts projects, and bouldering.

-I am interested in algebraic number theory and arithmetic geometry.
-In particular, I work on obstructions to the Hasse principle.
-My current projects involve studying Brauer-Manin obstructions to integral and rational points on certain families of surfaces and higher dimensional varieties.
+My research focuses on problems in arithmetic geometry and algebraic number theory.
+In particular, I often work on questions related to failures of the Hasse principle.
+Many of my current and recent projects concern obstructions to integral and rational points on surfaces (e.g. K3 surfaces) and higher dimensional varieties.
 My thesis advisor was Felipe Voloch.
 My postdoc mentor is Tony Várilly-Alvarado.

-UNDER CONSTRUCTION.
-Below are some photos from some math-related travel, plus photos from my two main hobbies: baking and painting.
+Below are some photos from my two main hobbies: baking and art.